Image

 • You cannot pay to get early access to the vaccine.
 That’s a scam.

-• No healthcare provide or government entity will call about the vaccine and ask for your Social Security, bank account, or credit card number.
+• No healthcare provider or government entity will call about the vaccine and ask for your Social Security, bank account, or credit card number.
 That’s a scam.

 • Information surrounding vaccine scams is constantly growing - stay informed by visiting the Federal Trade Commission site on vaccine scams.